Wisdom Teeth

 The dentist doesn’t extract 3rd molars like other teeth.
 The positions of these teeth in the jawbone, their height, and whether they are covered with bone or gum make them different from normal teeth.
 Therefore, the extractions of these teeth are different.

-The dentist mostly performs extraction of wisdom teeth by surgery under local anesthesia.
-Mild sedating medications may also be required in addition to patients with severe nausea reflex.
+The dentist mostly performs the extraction of wisdom teeth by surgery under local anesthesia.
+Mild sedating medications may also be required in addition to patients with severe nausea reflexes.
 In some cases, the dentist extracts third molars under general anesthesia.
 Generally, the dentist completes these procedures in a single session.

 After Wisdom Teeth Removal